neur0n-7/Virtual-Cube/README.md

 </ol>

 ## Report Issues
-If you encounter an issue with Virtual Cube, open an issue on Github.
+If you happen to have an issue with Virtual Cube, please open an issue on GitHub.
-If you are unsure on how to open a issue, see [this link](https://docs.github.com/en/issues/tracking-your-work-with-issues/quickstart).
+If you are unsure on how to open an issue, see [this link](https://docs.github.com/en/issues/tracking-your-work-with-issues/quickstart).